OpenVoiceOS/community-docs/docs/speech_service.md

 To add a new hotword add its configuration under "hotwords" section.

-By default all hotwords are disabled unless you set `"active": true`.
+By default, all hotwords are disabled unless you set `"active": true`.
 Under the `"listener"` setting a main wake word and stand up word are defined, those will be automatically enabled unless you set `"active": false`.
 This is usually not desired unless you are looking to completely disabled wake word usage